-RISE Review Summary: RISE loans are expensive, with APRs ranging from 50% to 299%, depending on where you live, the loan amount and your financial profile.
+RISE Review Summary: RISE loans are expensive, with APRs ranging from 60% to 299%.
 RISE advertises their loans as an option for people with bad credit.
-But there are plenty of better alternatives from other lenders that will charge far less.
+However, there are better alternatives from other lenders that will charge far less.

 RISE loans don’t have origination fees, prepayment fees or late fees.
 But that doesn’t change the fact that their APRs are far too high.
-And RISE only does business in 30 states and the District of Columbia, so many people can’t apply in the first place.
-The only big upside to RISE loans is that you can get funded in one business day typically.
+In addition, RISE only does business in 30 states and the District of Columbia, so many people can’t apply in the first place.
+The only big upside to RISE loans is that you can get funded in one business day, typically.
 But there are a lot of cheaper lenders that also offer fast funding.

 |Loan Amount||$500 - $5,000|

-There are no RISE loan origination fees.
+One area where RISE does score well is their lack of origination fees.
 You also won’t be charged a fee for paying your loan off early; and at these APRs, you’ll want to do that as quickly as possible.
 Lastly, RISE does not charge a fee for late payments.
 But you still shouldn’t pay late because that will lead to credit score damage.

 RISE Loan Requirements & Application Info

-RISE does have a pre-qualification process.
+RISE also scores well for having a pre-qualification process.
 Visit their website and put in your name, email and state at the top right, then click “Check Your Loan Options.”
 You’ll then be directed to a form where you fill in more detailed information like your address and income.
 At the end of this process, which will not hurt your credit, you will see what offers you’re likely to qualify for.